Bombay Bicycle Club: I Had the Blues But I Shook Them Loose (2008–2009)

-Flaws (2010–11)
+Flaws (2010–2011)

 On 9 May 2010, Bombay Bicycle Club released the track "Ivy & Gold" in the United Kingdom as a digital download.
 The single, which was released as a double A-part with the track "Flaws" served as the lead single from their second studio album; Flaws.
-Having been added to BBC Radio 1's A Playlist, the single debuted on the singles chart at number 97, climbing to number 56 the following week; marking the band's most successful single to date.
+Having been added to BBC Radio 1's A Playlist, the single debuted on the singles chart at No. 97, climbing to No. 56 the following week; marking the band's most successful single to date.

-The band released Flaws in the United Kingdom on 12 July 2010; where it debuted on the UK Albums Chart at number 8; beating the debut's peak of number 46.
-The album included 11 acoustically recorded tracks, including "Swansea"; a cover of the Joanna Newsom song that appears on her album The Milk-Eyed Mender and "Fairytale Lullaby"; a cover of the John Martyn song that appears on the album London Conversation.
+The band released Flaws in the United Kingdom on 12 July 2010; where it debuted on the UK Albums Chart at No. 8; beating the debut's peak of No. 46.
+The album included 11 acoustically recorded tracks, including "Swansea" (a cover of the Joanna Newsom song that appears on her album The Milk-Eyed Mender); and "Fairytale Lullaby" (a cover of the John Martyn song that appears on the album London Conversation).
 On 10 December, the album was certified Silver by the British Phonographic Industry for selling over 60,000 copies.

-On 20 September, the band released the second single "Rinse Me Down" as a music download and 7" vinyl alongside a track entitled "Dorcas", which served as the second A-side.
+On 20 September 2010, the band released the second single "Rinse Me Down" as a music download and 7" vinyl alongside a track entitled "Dorcas", which served as the second A-side.
 The single managed to reach Radio 1's B Playlist, although failed to chart in the UK.

-On 19 April 2011 Flaws was nominated for the 2011 Ivor Novello Award for best album.
+On 19 April 2011, Flaws was nominated for the 2011 Ivor Novello Award for best album.